Bicyclist killed when struck by a car in Rumford

-RUMFORD — A bicyclist was killed Thursday morning by a car traveling on Route 2, about a quarter-mile from the Dixfield Discount Fuel office.
+RUMFORD — A bicyclist was killed Thursday morning by a car traveling on Rt.
+2, about a quarter-mile on U.S. Route 2, approximately 1 ¼ miles west of the McDonald’s restaurant.

-The accident was reported around 11 a.m.
-Shortly after, following a scanner communication from the scene that it was indeed a fatal, Police Chief Tony Milligan ordered that the area be blocked to traffic heading east and west on Route 2.
+In a statement issued by Rumford Police Chief Tony Milligan, the Oxford County 911 Center in South Paris received an emergency call from a motorist at 10:57 a.m. regarding the collision.

-At noon, Milligan confirmed the fatality involving a car and bicyclist, noting that rescue personnel were awaiting the arrival of an accident reconstructionist.
+The driver and vehicle was still on scene when police arrived.
+The vehicle, a blue 2006 Honda Accord, that struck the bicyclist was substantially damaged due to the crash.

 Comments are not available on this story.